-Section 132 of the Internal Revenue Code (IRC) - Qualified Transportation Fringe Benefits, regulates the Program.
+The Program is governed by section 132(f) of the Internal Revenue Code - Qualified Transportation Fringe Benefits.

-The IRC defines "qualified parking" as:
+The Internal Revenue Code defines "qualified parking" as:

 Parking on or near the employer's business premise or at a location from which the employee commutes to work by carpool, commuter highway vehicle, mass transit facilities, transportation provided by any person in the business of transporting persons for compensation or hire, or by any other means.

-Unless you meet certain specific criteria, the IRC does not allow for automatic refunds of excess money in your Pre-Tax Parking Reimbursement Account.
-Please read the Frequently Asked Questions and the "Forfeiture Information" below.
+Unless you meet certain specific criteria, the Internal Revenue Code does not allow for automatic refunds of excess money in your Program Account.
+Please read the Frequently Asked Questions and Forfeiture Information below.

 If you are an active state employee, you have one year from the date of your last activity (deduction or submission of a claim) to submit a claim for reimbursement.
 Claims must reflect costs incurred while you were an active participant in the Program and include valid parking receipts.
 Costs incurred after your last date of eligibility are not eligible for reimbursement.